Sterr History, Family Crest & Coats of Arms

 Early History of the Sterr family

-Another 280 words (20 lines of text) covering the year 1086 is included under the topic Early Sterr History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Sterr research.
+Another 53 words (4 lines of text) covering the years 1086, 1672, 1629, 1633 and 1637 are included under the topic Early Sterr History in all our PDF Extended History products and printed products wherever possible.

 Sterr Spelling Variations